toa-io/toa/libraries/pointer/readme.md

 ### Custom Extensions

-Packages using URI Set Annotation may use or require additional properties.
+Packages using Pointer Annotation may use or require additional properties.
 See [Custom Extensions Deployment](#custom-extensions-deployment) below.

-## Pointer
+## Pointer class

 Pointer builds URL for a given locator, protocol and a package prefix.
 Prefix must be unique value for a given package conforming [label format](#) (ex.: `bindings-ampq`).